 How to Plan CHARA Observations using ASPRO 2

-Download the current Aspro2.jar file from the JMMC website.
+ASPRO2 is a Java based program developed and maintained by JMMC that allows users to plan interferometric observations.
+ASPRO2 can be run through the web server at the JMMC website.
+Alternatively, the current Aspro2.jar file can be downloaded directly from the JMMC site.
 See the Aspro 2 User Manual available at JMMC for detailed instructions on how to use the software.
 The instructions below give a basic overview of how to set up ASPRO2 for CHARA observations.

 Load Targets by entering star names into Targets field.

 Targets can be flagged as calibrators by clicking on the Editor button and using the "Flag calibrator" button.

 The geometry of the target can be defined by clicking on the Editor button, going to the Models tab, and adding a model type (e.g., a uniform disk with a specified angular diameter).